 Currently my main interests include:

-Approximation theory: Polynomial approximation, Polynomial inequalities and applications, Orthogonal polynomials, Moduli of smoothness, K-functionals
+- Approximation theory: Discretization, Polynomial approximation, Polynomial inequalities and applications, Orthogonal polynomials, Moduli of smoothness, K-functionals

 - Real Analysis: General monotone functions and sequences, Hardy-type inequalities